Education and Social Work Menu

 Early Childhood Education

-The Early Childhood Education Diploma program provides an exemplary model of innovative practice and opportunities for classroom-based research so students can acquire the teaching skills to become effective educators of young children.
+The Early Childhood Education Diploma program provides innovative opportunities for classroom-based research and hands-on field work experience so students can acquire the teaching skills to become effective educators of young children.

 Inspiring learning and creativity